Photo credit: Jenny Goff

 - Herb En Routes - A sustainable micro-farm located on .25 acre and nestled between the Ocean Beach and Point Loma communities, the farm is a source of fresh produce and sustainable education for the local community.
 They sell to local restaurants, provide a CSA, and are currently taking the steps to become certified organic. (located in Ocean Beach)

-- Murray Farms (in Vista) contact Lora Logan, Seeds@City Manager, for more info about this site.
+- Murray Farms (in Vista) contact Scott Murray for more info about this site.

 - Revolution Landscape - This business constructs edible gardens and native landscapes for San Diego residents and businesses.
 The focus is on reducing water use, providing a weekly basket of organic produce and to restore native habitat. (multiple locations, must have a car)